Jake-Young/AI-NI-Academy/README.md

 If you are making use of a Kaggle kernel notebook, make sure that you download the notebook so you fulfill the above requirements and provide a link to the public kernel on kaggle in description of the tutorial.

 If you are not sure of any of the requirements refer to the example tutorial in the repository.

+## Tutorials In Progress :
+- Graphs and Visualising Data with Matplotlib/Seaborn
+- CNNs and Image Processing with Keras